 Another Year 9 parents’ evening is coming to a close and the headteacher has just finished checking the attendance figures.
 ‘Same old thing!’ she mutters to her deputy with a frown.
 ‘The ones you really need to see never turn up.’
 Hard-to-reach parents again.
 Those somewhat sinister and shadowy characters who lurk around the periphery of their child’s learning, and perhaps society as a whole.
 Who are they and why do they choose such self-imposed banishment from an education system that is calling them with arms seemingly outstretched?

 Their identity is complex and membership of this group is made up of a combination of factors such as social class, gender, single parent status, ethnicity, postcode and prior learning.
-Though various studies have led to definitions of their characteristics and behaviours, it is important to note that there is not one single factor which determines the nature of the ‘hard-to-reach’.
+Though various studies have led to definitions of their characteristics and behaviors, it is important to note that there is not one single factor which determines the nature of the ‘hard-to-reach’.
 Levitas (1998) defines them as those who are socially excluded and who need to be ‘brought in’ and re-engaged as stakeholders.

 Such stakeholders have indeed become the target of various interventions and there is a growing awareness of the potential impact of parents on both educational attainment and progression to higher education.
 But surely there is only so much educators can do to reach out to those who seem to keep edging further away?